IMladjenovic/blog/_posts/2025-01-29-so-you-want-to-build-an-ai-chatbot.md

 author: imladjenovic
 ---

-Last December a small team at Scott Logic started a project to answer the question “How can we leverage Generative AI to identify and detect ESG [greenwashing](https://blog.scottlogic.com/2024/04/15/how-cxos-can-spot-technology-greenwashing.html)?”.
-This challenge was created by FinTech Scotland’s “[FRIL](https://www.fintechscotland.com/what-we-do/financial-regulation-innovation-lab/)” who selected our pitch: [InferESG](https://github.com/ScottLogic/InferESG) - a [multi-agent service](https://blog.scottlogic.com/2024/06/28/building-a-multi-agent-chatbot-without-langchain.html) for analysing sustainability reports, flagging potential greenwashing and answering ESG questions.
+Last October a small team at Scott Logic started a project to answer the question “How can we leverage Generative AI to identify and detect ESG [greenwashing](https://blog.scottlogic.com/2024/04/15/how-cxos-can-spot-technology-greenwashing.html)?”.

+This challenge was created by FinTech Scotland’s “[FRIL](https://www.fintechscotland.com/what-we-do/financial-regulation-innovation-lab/)” organisation who selected our pitch to build [InferESG](https://github.com/ScottLogic/InferESG) - a [multi-agent service](https://blog.scottlogic.com/2024/06/28/building-a-multi-agent-chatbot-without-langchain.html) for analysing sustainability reports, flagging potential greenwashing and answering ESG questions.

-> Greenwashing: When a company presents themselves as more sustainable than they really are (maliciously or otherwise...)
+> **Greenwashing:** When a company presents themselves as more sustainable than they really are (maliciously or otherwise...)

-> Multi-Agent Service: A service containing multiple agents where each agent is specialised to solve a specific task using an LLM such as ChatGPT.
+> **Multi-Agent Service:** A service containing multiple agents where each agent is specialised to solve a specific task using an LLM such as ChatGPT.

 With no prior AI experience, I’ve learned a lot in those short 3 months.